nixpulvis/quadcopter/docs/algorithms/stabilization.md

 Problem
 =======

-It will be difficult to get consistently accurate and usable readings from the gyroscope and accelerometer individually.
+<0;35;18MIt will be difficult to get consistently accurate and usable readings from the
+gyroscope and accelerometer individually.
 [Gyroscopic drift is a real and observable problem][1], but can be solved. it is also difficult to extract meaningful data from pure accelerometer data.
 Accelerometer data is often noisy,